francescosacco/HardwareLibrary/README.md

 # HardwareLibrary
 Hardware Libraries for Altium.

+* 2018-06-01 - Add SN74HC42, PDIP16 and SOIC16 at Texas Instruments.
+  * Add SN74HC42 (4-Lines to 10-Lines Decoder) at Texas Instruments.
+  * Add PDIP16 and SOIC16 at Texas Instruments.

 * 2018-05-15 - Add SN74HC244 at Texas Instruments.
   * Add SN74HC244 (Octal Buffers and Line Drivers With 3-State Outputs) at Texas Instruments.